kaveen20030408/HTTP-TestDSL-Declarative-API-Test-Compiler/README.md

 **Output:** Compiled classes in `build/` directory

+**What happens:**

+- Generates Scanner (lexer) from `scanner/lexer.flex` using JFlex
+- Generates Parser from `parser/parser.cup` using CUP
+- Compiles all AST, scanner, parser, and code generator classes

+---

-### Step 2: Run the Compiler on Example
+#### Step 2: Run the Parser/Compiler on Your Test File

-Compile the example `.test` file to generate JUnit tests:
+Compile your `.test` file to generate JUnit tests:

 ```powershell
 .\scripts\run-compiler.ps1 examples\example.test